Bulgaria - Country Commercial Guide

 • All normal channels for advertising are available and widely used in Bulgaria: newspapers, internet banners, magazines, television, radio, and outdoor billboards/signs.

-• Trade fair activities throughout major Bulgarian cities have grown significantly over recent years and it is in these trade fairs where many U.S. products are exhibited by local agents, distributors and dealers.
+• Trade fair activities throughout major Bulgarian cities have grown significantly in recent years and serve as excellent venues for rexhibiting many U.S. products by local agents, distributors and dealers.

 Pricing

-Bulgaria’s relatively low per capita income, and low-to-medium purchasing power means that consumers are price sensitive, but are willing to spend more for high quality products.
-As an emerging economy, with emerging middle- and upper-classes, Bulgarians do have a propensity for expensive name-brand cars, accessories and clothing.
+Bulgaria’s relatively low per capita income, and low-to-medium purchasing power means that consumers are price sensitive, though they are willing to spend more for high quality products.
+As an emerging economy, with emerging middle and upper classes, Bulgarians do have a propensity for expensive name-brand cars, accessories, and clothing.

 The standard Value Added Tax (VAT) rate in Bulgaria is 20 percent.
-There is a 9 percent, reduced VAT rate for hotel accommodations, and other goods and services.
-See Deloitte’s European VAT Refund Guide 2018, Bulgaria (on page 18):
+There is a nine percent, reduced VAT rate for hotel accommodations, and other goods and services.
+For additional information about VAT, see Deloitte’s European VAT Refund Guide 2023, Bulgaria (on page 20): https://www2.deloitte.com/be/en/pages/tax/articles/vat-refund-guide.html

 VAT Registration